University of Pretoria Pre-University Academy (UP-PUA)

-- Teacher Development – A structured memorandum of understanding with the Department of Education provides developmental opportunity to Mathematics and Science teachers across grades 4 - 12.
+- Teacher Development – A structured memorandum of understanding with the Department of Education provides a developmental opportunity to Mathematics and Science teachers across grades 4 - 12.

 Level 2 intervention (Pilot Studies)

 In order to better assist parents in guiding their children to secure futures, the Mamelodi Campus has embarked on a career interest awareness for 1000 grade 9 learners through online testing.
 Test results were shared with parents through a dedicated parents meeting.
-Through this forum parents were made aware of the career opportunities that their child could pursue and how best to position their children through correct subject choices.
-The positive response from parents has warranted a decision to make the online testing an annual event.
+Through this forum, parents were made aware of the career opportunities that their child could pursue and how best to position their children through correct subject choices.
+The positive response from parents has warranted a decision to make online testing an annual event.

 International Comparative Studies RU-Newark (Sunshine Programme)